abhising10p14/Symmetric-Matrix/README.md

    	 	SymMat<double> s(m);

-**If fatal error: Eigen/Dense: No such file or directory
+**If
-	occurs  while compiling, then comment the line:
+	fatal error:Eigen/Dense: No such file or directory occurs  while compiling, then comment the line:
 	#include <eigen3/Eigen/Dense>
 	and	remove the comment from: